SHSR2001/3dcdsc.github.io/docs/gtc/android/day1_java.md

 ## MyPetActivity
 MyPetActivity is the activity for the management for the pets.
 It will list each pet, and allow the user to feed each pet, and change the pet's hunger level accordingly.

-Create a new Java file for MyPetActivity.

 ### onCreate() and setContentView()

-Similarly, override `onCreate()` method and set content view to the corresponding xml file.
+Similarly, we need override `onCreate()` method and set content view to the corresponding xml file.
+(This code should already be there)

 ```java
 public class MyPetActivity extends AppCompatActivity {